vitalif/vitastor/README.md

 ## Roadmap

-- OSD creation tool (OSDs currently have to be created by hand)
+- Better OSD creation and auto-start tools
 - Other administrative tools
 - Plugins for OpenStack, Kubernetes, OpenNebula, Proxmox and other cloud systems
 - iSCSI proxy